Bucketlist Travels logo

 • Official star rating:

-Set in the Singita Grumeti reserve bordering the world-famous Serengeti National Park; game is prolific, including the Big Five, and the Great Migration passes by in July and August.
+The game, however, is prolific, including the Big Seven, and the Great Migration passes by in July and August.
 Sabora is one of only five lodges in the reserve – meaning all the game without the crowds.

-It’s the most glamorous, luxurious tented safari camp in Tanzania, great for simple, elegant romance.
-Only kids over 10 are allowed.
+It’s the most glamorous, contemporary tented safari camp in Tanzania, great for simple sophistication and tented romance – only kids over 10 are welcome.

 Extra beds